A Modal Decomposition Approach to Topological Wave Propagation: Group Velocity of the Propagating Topological Wave in the Finite System

 By considering the topological wave as a superposition of modal components that can be mapped to the supercell dispersion curves, the group velocity of the propagating topological wave can be predicted based on the leading $\hat{n}$ modal coefficients and their corresponding eigenfunctions in the finite modal spectrum.
 Using the finite eigenfrequncy of each mode as a point of reference, the modal components are matched to a corresponding group-velocity based on the supercell dispersion diagram, $\tilde{\omega}({\kappa}_x)$, computed at the corresponding value of $\kappa_x$.
 The value of $\partial_{\kappa_x}\tilde{\omega}(\kappa_x)$ taken at the matched point in $\kappa_x$-$\tilde{\omega}$ space for a given branch of the supercell dispersion gives the group velocity associated with the $i$-$th$ mode.
 The square of the modal coefficients ($C_i$) computed via Eq~\eqref{EQ:undamped_modal_sol} are then used to weight the velocity estimates.
 Specifically, the modal-based group velocity estimates per the mode-band matching methodology are computed as

 where $\tilde{\omega}_\gamma$ refers to the $\gamma$-$th$ branch of the supercell dispersion where $\gamma = \lfloor 2n/k \rfloor$, $n$ is the number of columns in the finite system, and $k$ is the rank of the $i$-$th$ mode sorted by frequency value.
-This ensures that the weighted contribution of each group velocity component corresponds to the correct dispersion branch, since the $m$-branches map back of the $2mn$ finite modal solutions which contribute to the wave travel of the finite system.
+This ensures that the weighted contribution of each group velocity component corresponds to the correct dispersion branch, since the $2m$-branches map back of the $2m\times n$ finite modal solutions which contribute to the wave travel of the finite system.
 The summation of Eq~\eqref{EQ:PredVG} is taken over the leading $\hat{n}$ eigenmodes required to reconstruct a desired portion of the total lattice energy.
 While $\hat{n}$ can be taken over all available modes if a complete reconstruction is desired, we note that convergence of $\hat{v}_g$ is typically achieved using far fewer modes since the contribution of modal coefficients outside of the band-gap tends to zero when the topological wave is excited (cf.~Figs~\ref{FIG:E_vs_BW}(e,f)).

-Fig~\ref{FIG:VG_pred_ex}(a-c) provides an example of the mode-band matching routine to predict group velocity for a 12$\times$24 lattice with $\beta = 0.35$ and $N_{cyc} = 12$ driven at $\Omega = 1.5$.
+Fig~\ref{FIG:VG_pred_ex}(a-e) provides an example of the mode-band matching routine to predict group velocity for a 20$\times$40 lattice with $\beta = 0.35$ and $N_{cyc} = 12$ driven at $\Omega = 1.62$.
 The energy centroid moves along the interface domain as computed by Eq~\eqref{EQ:Ecentroid} and is depicted as a red circle (Fig~\ref{FIG:VG_pred_ex}(a)).

-The contribution of each mode of the finite system as well as their corresponding locations on the infinite dispersion diagram is given in Fig~\ref{FIG:VG_pred_ex}(b) where it is shown that a finite spectrum of modes contributes to the group velocity per Eq~\eqref{EQ:PredVG}.
-Fig~\ref{FIG:VG_pred_ex}(c) depicts the exceptional match between the observed and predicted group velocities by applying Eq~\eqref{EQ:PredVG} with $\hat{n}$ taken as the number of modes required for the truncated solution to account for 99\% of the total modal energy.
-To compare directly with Fig~\ref{FIG:VG_error_ex}, the same range of excitation bandwidths and frequencies are predicted per Eq~\eqref{EQ:PredVG}, and Fig~\ref{FIG:VG_pred_ex} shows that the modal-based velocity estimate greatly improves the accuracy of predicted velocity as compared to Eq~\eqref{EQ:vg_theory}.
+The sparsity of the topological band gap is given in Fig~\ref{FIG:VG_pred_ex}(b), and the contribution of each mode of the finite system is given in Fig~\ref{FIG:VG_pred_ex}(c).
+These modal contributions are mapped to the supercell dispersion diagram in Fig~\ref{FIG:VG_pred_ex}(d) where marker colors indicate the relative modal contributions across the dispersion diagram.
+Fig~\ref{FIG:VG_pred_ex}(e) depicts the exceptional match between the estimated and predicted group velocities by applying Eq~\eqref{EQ:PredVG} with $\hat{n}$ taken as the number of modes required for the truncated solution to account for 98\% of the total modal energy.
+To compare directly with Fig~\ref{FIG:VG_error_ex}, the same range of excitation bandwidths and frequencies are predicted per Eq~\eqref{EQ:PredVG}, and Fig~\ref{FIG:VG_pred_plt} shows that the modal-based velocity estimates are greatly improved in comparison to Eq~\eqref{EQ:vg_theory}.